Zilborg/zilborg.github.io/docs/library/how-to/grpc_security_testing.md

 ## gRPC and DAST tools

-Many popular DAST tools, like ZAP, Burp, Nikto, Wapiti (etc.), works appropriately only with HTTP/1.1 protocols.
+Many popular DAST tools, like ZAP, Nikto, Wapiti (etc.), works appropriately only with HTTP/1.1 protocols.
 This is a short note about connecting CI/CD scanners or SSDLc processes to the gRPC API gateway.

 If you have a different implementation, please share your experience [here](https://github.com/Zilborg/zilborg.github.io/discussions/8).